Science Explorers

 Make the Chemical Volcano.
 Start by making the cone of your baking soda volcano by mixing 6 cups flour, 2 cups salt, 4 tablespoons cooking oil, and 2 cups of water.
 The resulting mixture should be smooth and firm (add more water if needed).
 Stand the soda bottle in the baking pan and mold the dough around it to form a volcano shape.

-17. 15 Easy, Frustration-Free Elementary School Science Fair Projects
+17. 8 Parts of Science Fair Projects

 21. What Makes Ice Melt Fastest?